Skip to main content

 HIGH PREVALENCE

-Sesame seeds and tahini (sesame paste) are extremely common in Israeli cuisine, appearing in hummus, halva, and many other traditional dishes and sauces.
+Sesame seeds and tahini (sesame paste) run through Israeli cooking, showing up in hummus, halva, and a long list of other dishes and sauces.

 COMMONLY FOUND IN: